Aravinth-K/nanoGPT/dev_log.md

 * To speed up full validation could use KV cache.
 * Proceeding with the small (T12) model size described in the paper.
 * We'll keep the position of the layernorm as they are right now (GPT-2 and LLaMA-2 style).
+* One thing I didn't understand in the main paper is that (I think) they predict two tokens ahead using the same context.
+Therefore we only need to duplicate the head and not do autoregressive prediction.

 # Things we can modify
 Model